yzh119/Flux.jl/README.md

 # Flux

 Flux is an experimental machine perception / ANN library for Julia.
+It's most similar in philosophy to the excellent [Keras](http://keras.io).
+Like that and other high-level ANN libraries, Flux is designed to make experimenting with novel layer types and architectures really fast.

-Under the hood, Flux is heavily based on [Torch's](http://torch.ch) elegant model – "modules" are simple Julia objects that conform to an interface for doing efficient forward and backward passes.
-The Julia advantage is that it allows you to write very efficient kernels without having to "drop down" to unwieldy Cxx interop.
+Flux has a few key differences from other libraries:

-The more interesting part is that we also heavily integrate with the [Flow.jl](https://github.com/MikeInnes/Flow.jl) dataflow language.
-Because it's easy for us to optimise these graph-based programs, we can write the functionality for new modules in a way that's close to the mathematical form while still being very flexible and efficient.
+* Flux's [graph-based DSL](https://github.com/MikeInnes/Flow.jl), which provides optimisations and automatic differentiation (in the spirit of Theano), is very tightly integrated with the language.
+This means nice syntax for your equations (`σ(W*x+b)` anyone?) and no unwieldy `compile` steps.

-In future we'd also like to take advantage of the graph model for things like more runtime optimisations (e.g. making small-matrix operations really fast), parallelism, and output to other runtimes like TensorFlow.
+* The graph DSL directly represents models, as opposed to computations, so custom architectures – and in particular, recurrent architectures – are expressed very naturally.

-Flux can therefore accelerate the research stage of testing new architectures and ideas, as well as the process of getting those models into production.
+* Flux is written in [Julia](http://julialang.org), which means there's no "dropping down" to C – it's Julia all the way down, and you can prototype both high-level architectures and high-performance GPU kernels from the same language.